Backward Thinking and Divisiveness

 There’s no excuse today to not read widely about a topic as important as the Bible.
 There have been literally thousands of objective and scholarly books written about it over the last 250 years.
 We only need an Internet connection and an open mind to have access to much of this information.

-The most vocal and the highest-ranking church people haven’t bothered.
+The most vocal and the highest-ranking church people usually haven’t bothered, despite what they claim.
 They don’t have an objective historical understanding of the Bible, so it’s obvious they haven’t investigated this literature, or they don’t admit they have.
 They haven’t put in the effort to learn.
 It’s empty vessels that make the most noise.

-I’m sure that deep down, many older or better-read Christian leaders are sceptical.
+I’m sure that deep down, many better-read Christian leaders are sceptical.
 It must be true that behind closed doors, or in the secret depths of their own minds, educated and intelligent clergy have serious doubts.
-Yet that doesn’t stop most of them earning a living and telling themselves and others they are doing good.
+Yet that doesn’t stop most of them earning a living and telling themselves and others they’re doing good.

 It’s quite astonishing that churches get away with promoting the Bible as “God’s word.”
 The Catholic Church didn’t let the average layperson read a translation of the Bible in his native language for about 1200 years, probably because they were embarrassed by the content.